-There are multiple sites in the neighborhoods of Negley Run that have been identified as potential sites for stormwater investment, infill, and other community priorities.
-One location that exemplified the aspirations voiced by residents in previous plans, as well as the strategic plan engagement, is the series of parcels along N Lang Avenue between Frankstown Avenue and Monticello Street.
+Measurable Performance with Modest Investment: As documented in exemplified the aspirations voiced by residents in previous plans, as well as the strategic plan engagement, is the series of parcels along N Lang Avenue between Frankstown Avenue and Monticello Street.
 This site of 4 combined parcels has been recommended as an ideal location for public space, and is already in use by Operation Better Block Junior Green Corps, among others.
 Design interventions include places for shade and seating, play structures for kids, bioswales that could be installed both within the space, and along street edges.
 Gathering spaces would be designed so they could be flooded without producing harmful detention problems and soggy conditions.
-Residents voiced the need for water sources to support nearby community gardens, including the Homewood House Community Garden and the Homewood Historical Farm, so water cisterns could also be included.
+Residents voiced the need for water sources to support nearby community gardens, including the Homewood House Community Garden and the Homewood Historical Farm. so water cisterns could also be included.
 The site is just a few blocks from Silver Lake and Westinghouse High School, so interventions here could be paired with proposed recommendations for those sites, to achieve widespread co-benefits.
 The example recommendations could be applied at this site, and numerous other locations throughout the Negley Run watershed, and elsewhere in Pittsburgh.